 - Mix well and check the temperature to make sure it’s between 90-100 °F.

-- Add in five oz container of yogurt, stir well, then strain through a metal sieve or strainer to remove any large chunks.
+- Add in a five oz container of yogurt, stir well, then strain through a metal sieve or strainer to remove any large chunks.